 Another set of ropes broke under the stone-sharpened sword, and another child ran after Talia, darting in and out of the shadows of doorways before being lost in the alleys of Miresh.

 “Rue, you must send a message to your parents to tell the others: the Reluwyn’s are taking children for slaves; people must hide their children.
 Do you hear me?”
 Kiara whispered urgently.
 The young boy nodded and ran.

 Kiara went to the last of the children, a boy, whimpering, younger than the others.
-When she took the ropes between her two hands the boy yelped and she froze, praying that the guards had not heard.
+When she took the ropes between her two hands the boy yelped.
+She froze, praying that the guards had not heard.
 Seconds ticked by.
 The murmur of voices had stopped.

-Hearing nothing, but not daring to turn and look, Kiara began again on the ropes, but the movement of her arms gave her away.
+Hearing nothing, but not daring to turn and look, Kiara began again on the ropes.
+The movement of her arms gave her away.

 “You!
 Stop!
 Stop in the name of the Prince!”
 The harsh command rang out against the wooden forest buildings.

 “Run!”
 Kiara yanked the boy to his feet by the bonds she hadn’t managed to cut yet, thrusting her sword into her belt.
-She pulled him into an alley to the left, not sure if the boy was even running or if she was simply dragging him.
+She pulled him into an alley to the left, not sure if the boy was running or if she was dragging him.
 Her muscles burned with his weight.
-She turned left then right along another passage way.
+She turned left then right along another passageway.